mgifford/drupal-security/src/web-server.rst

   $ openssl s_client -connect SERVER:443 -ssl2
   $ openssl s_client -connect SERVER:443 -ssl3

-Note that SSL Certificate Authorities are depreciating the very popular SHA1 hashing function because of weakness in the algorithm.
+Note that SSL Certificate Authorities are deprecating the very popular SHA1 hashing function because of weakness in the algorithm.
 Qualys Labs recommends `renewing with SHA256`_ as soon as possible.